medob6/Minishell/README.md

 # MiniShell

-A small POSIX‑like command-line shell implemented as a learning project.
+A POSIX‑like command-line shell implemented as a learning project.
 Mini Shell is intended for education and experimentation and demonstrates core shell concepts: parsing, job control, pipelines, I/O redirection, builtins, process creation, and basic signal handling.
 The codebase is kept compact and readable so you can study and extend it.

 Table of contents
 - Project overview